Engineering Management (MEng)

 Admission in good standing shall be made only if all admission credentials have been received, evaluated and approved and all academic requirements met.
 A student may be admitted provisionally if academic requirements are met but application materials are incomplete (usually missing letters of recommendation or official transcripts).
 Students have one semester to furnish any credentials missing at the time of admission and may not enroll for a second consecutive term in provisional status.

 Any conditional acceptance shall be made on an individual basis and shall require a statement of the rationale for the exception, plans for monitoring progress and performance and stated success criteria.
 Such justification must be provided in writing and must be accepted by the program chair and the Speed School associate dean for academic affairs.
 This will allow consideration of special circumstances in which the potential for acceptable graduate performance has been clearly demonstrated by other means.

 The Master of Engineering in Engineering Management degree requires the following courses.

 |EM 613||Operations Management 2||3|

 Candidates for the Master of Engineering degree must be completed with a 3.00 GPA or better for all graduate courses used to satisfy degree requirements.

 Electives must be chosen so that at least one-half of the credits counted toward the degree, are 600-level.
-Technical Electives may be taken within or outside the Department and up to six (6) credit hours may be from Business Administration programs.
+Technical Electives may be taken within or outside the Department.
 All selections require the approval of the student's faculty advisor.